mvsde/vscode-webc/README.md

 # WebC for VS Code

-Please refer to the [WebC documentation](https://www.11ty.dev/docs/languages/webc/) for how to use WebC in your Eleventy project.
+Please refer to the [WebC documentation](https://www.11ty.dev/docs/languages/webc/) for how to use WebC in general or in your [Eleventy](https://www.11ty.dev/) project in particular.

 ## Features